JohnBinford/AppleWood-Pointe/readme.md

 ***

 ## Here's what our shop might look like.
 (To scale, with scaled objects.)
 -  NOTE!
-Ben from Weis just sent a better drawing of the shop!
+Lat Month, we got a better drawing of the shop!
    - (The door has moved, and the size is 1.5 feet smaller across.
 We get storage!!!)
    - [Link to new Dimensioned Drawing of Shop.](./Collateral/Shop-11-06-22.jpg)
    - [Link to Simplified Drawing of Shop.](./Collateral/Plans/Shop.JPG)